 \section{Abstract}

 Graph Contrastive Learning (GCL) has emerged as a powerful tool for extracting consistent representations from graphs, independent of labeled information.
 However, existing methods predominantly focus on undirected graphs, disregarding the pivotal directional information that is fundamental and indispensable in real-world networks (e.g., social networks and recommendations).
-In this paper, we introduce S2-DiGCL, a novel framework that emphasizes spatial insights from complex and real domain perspectives for directed graph (digraph) contrastive learning.
+In this paper, we introduce S2-DiGCL, a directed graph (digraph) contrastive learning framework that jointly models directional information from the complex and real domains.
 From the complex-domain perspective, S2-DiGCL introduces personalized perturbations into the magnetic Laplacian to adaptively modulate edge phases and directional semantics.
 From the real-domain perspective, it employs a path-based subgraph augmentation strategy to capture fine-grained local asymmetries and topological dependencies.
-By jointly leveraging these two complementary spatial views, S2-DiGCL constructs high-quality positive and negative samples, leading to more general and robust digraph contrastive learning.
-Extensive experiments on 7 real-world digraph datasets demonstrate the superiority of our approach, achieving SOTA performance with 4.41\% improvement in node classification and 4.34\% in link prediction under both supervised and unsupervised settings.
+By jointly leveraging these two complementary spatial views, S2-DiGCL learns direction-aware representations for self-supervised digraph learning.
+Experiments on seven real-world digraph datasets show that S2-DiGCL consistently improves node classification performance over strong unsupervised baselines, with an average gain of 4.41\%, and also achieves strong link prediction results on four benchmark datasets.